dhashman/ddp_presentation/index.md

 ^[2] ^http://apps.who.int/iris/bitstream/10665/112738/1/9789240692671_eng.pdf?ua=1<br>
 ^[3] ^http://www.biomedcentral.com/1741-7015/12/59

----
+--- bg:#EDE0CF

-To develop the application, the relevant 2012 data was downloaded from the World Health Organization's data repository.
+To develop the application, the relevant 2012 data was downloaded from the World Health Organization's (WHO's) data repository.
 [4] From it, a tidy data frame was created and saved.
 [5]